Blog

 Background

-Many years ago, an artist friend contacted me regarding wanting to create a custom keyboard with her own artwork.
+Many years ago, an friend asked me to create a custom keyboard with her art.
 The project was a quick one, and my first experience with developing keyboard extensions.

 A device running GothEmoji

-After the first release (and some quick subsequent bug fix versions), we decided to launch a second app with artwork that didn’t fit the goth context.
-As I started developing Metal Emoji, I did so with the mindset of reusing as much as possible from Goth Emoji.
+After the first release, we decided to launch a second app with things that didn’t fit the first app.
+As I started developing it, I wanted to reuse as much as possible from the first app.

-As I started moving reusable code and components out of the app to a shared container, I realized that I should probably share my findings with other people who also struggled with keyboard extensions.
+As I started moving reusable code and components out of the app, I decided to share it with others who struggled with keyboard extensions.
+With that, KeyboardKit was created.

 KeyboardKit (the library)

-KeyboardKit quickly became a fun side project for me to spend time on.
+KeyboardKit quickly became a fun project.
 I pushed the first commit in August 2016 without realizing that this project would be with me for many years to come.

 A git log showing the first KeyboardKit commit

-The first releases were oriented around convenience extensions, laying out the foundation of the action model that is still around and creating a UIKit-based demo that demonstrated how to create a keyboard that mimics the native iOS system keyboards.
+The first releases were oriented around extensions and introduced the action model that is still around.
+I also created a demo that showed how to create a native-like keyboard.

 SwiftUI

-It wasn’t until SwiftUI launched in 2019, that I know the technology I had waited for had finally arrived.
-I quickly started adding SwiftUI support to the library, although UIKit was still the primary technology.
-I started adding observable objects and injecting observability here and there, to make it easy to listen for changes in SwiftUI-based apps.
+It wasn’t until SwiftUI launched in 2019, that the technology I had waited for all these years finally arrived.
+I added SwiftUI support to the library, but UIKit was still the main technology.

 The SwiftUI logo